-With Drake’s house in Toronto now serving as filming grounds for the rapper’s latest video, Toosie Roll, we got to see far more of the Grammy Award-winner’s home (and his actual awards, for that matter, as they’re all lined up proudly at the beginning of the music video).
+With Drake’s house in Toronto now serving as filming grounds for the rapper’s latest video, Toosie Slide, we got to see far more of the Grammy Award-winner’s home (and his actual awards, for that matter, as they’re all lined up proudly at the beginning of the music video).

 The custom-made home is the unintentional star of Drake’s latest viral hit, with each room of the house grabbing our attention for completely different reasons.